-- SHOES: Must be clean, solid white, closed-toe, closed-heel approved clinical shoe.
-(No holes or mesh) - HOSE: White without runs, support hose are recommended.
-Males and females may wear plain white trouser socks of mid-calf or higher height. - LAB COAT: The lab coat is to be worn for pre-clinical assignments and during other clinical experiences as designated.
-Students are not to wear lab coats during clinical.
-A plain white jacket may be worn during clinical (no sweaters are allowed). - NAMEPIN: See noted above in first paragraph. - COSMETICS: No perfume, after-shave, nail polish, or excessive makeup is permitted.
-Finger nails should be neatly trimmed and short enough to prevent scratching clients.
-No artificial/acrylic nails are permitted. - JEWELRY: Restricted to watch, wedding ring sets, and small stud, pierced earrings.
-(1set only in the earlobe).
-No other visible body piercing is allowed. - HAIR: Hair styles must be professional in appearance and should not interfere with student duties.
+UNIFORM:

+Must be clean and neat at all times.
+The uniform skirt should be no shorter than the bottom of the knee.
+A slip must be worn with skirt uniforms.
+A plain white crew-neck tee shirt must be worn under the male scrub top.

+SHOES: Must be clean & neat, solid white, black, navy, or brown, closed-toe, closed-heel approved clinical shoe.
+(No holes or mesh)

+STOCKINGS: Males and females may wear plain white or black trouser socks of midcalf or higher height; socks may also be the color of the shoes.
+Support hose are recommended.

+NURSING JACKET: The nursing jacket is to be worn for pre-clinical assignments and during other clinical experiences as designated.
+A plain white jacket may be worn during clinical (no sweaters are allowed).

+NAMETAG: The Nursing Department issued nametag should be worn during clinical experiences when agency identification is not provided.
+When an agency provides an identification tag for a student, the student should wear the agency identification tag while in that facility (e.g. The Wayne UNC badge should only be worn while in clinical at Wayne UNC).
+The Nursing Department issues nametag will have the student's first name and last initial.

+COSMETICS: No perfume, cologne, after-shave, perfumed lotions or the smell of smoke are permitted.
+Nail polish, artificial/acrylic nails, and excessive makeup are not permitted.
+Fingernails should be neatly trimmed and short enough to prevent scratching clients.

+ACCESSORIES: Restricted to watch, wedding ring sets, and small stud, pierced earrings.

+(1 set only in the earlobe).
+No other visible body piercing is allowed, including but not limited to gauges.
+Sunglasses are not allowed to be worn inside a building unless prescribed by a healthcare provider.

+HAIR: Hair styles must be professional in appearance and should not interfere with student duties.
 Hair must be clean and neat.
-Ponytails are permitted if length no longer than the top of the shirt collar.
-Head bands and hair ties must match color of hair.
+Ponytails are permitted at the discretion of the nursing faculty.
+Ponytails should be so they do not compromise infection control standards.
+Headbands and hair ties must match color of hair.
 Ribbons, clips, or scrunches are not permitted.
-Mustaches and beards must be worn short and neat. - TATOOS: All must be covered
+No extreme styles or unnatural hair colors.
+(Ex.
+Hair spiked, Mohawk, unnatural colors such as Green, pink, or Blue).
+Mustaches and beards must be well-trimmed and well-groomed (short and neat).

+TATOOS: All must be covered.
+Any exceptions must be approved by the Nursing

+Department Chair.

-PERSONAL HYGIENE: Good personal hygiene must be maintained.
+PERSONAL HYGIENE: Good personal hygiene is required.